Black man dies after video shows officer kneeling on neck

 MINNEAPOLIS (AP) — A black man has died in Minneapolis police custody after video shared online from a bystander showed a white officer kneeling on his neck during his arrest as he pleaded that he couldn’t breathe.

-His death, which occurred Monday night after a struggle with police officers, was under investigation Tuesday by the FBI and state agents.
+His death, which occurred Monday night after a struggle with police officers, was under investigation by the FBI and state agents.
+Minneapolis Police Chief Medaria Arradondo, speaking to reporters Tuesday morning, was asked about the use of the knee on the man’s neck during the arrest.

+“We clearly have policies in place regarding placing someone under control,” Arradondo said, stating that taking a look at what happened and how those policies apply “will be part of the full investigation we’ll do internally.”

 Officers were called about 8 p.m.
 Monday to investigate a report of a forgery at a business, according to police spokesman John Elder.
 Police found the man, believed to be in his 40s, matching the suspect’s description in his car.